 Yes, there are some situations where no one is at fault in an accident but the car gets damaged.
 These situations are generally referred to as “bad luck” but the repair cost can be unbearable for the driver.
 For these types of situations, comprehensive auto insurance plays a major role in saving the money of the driver.

-RateForce has created this blog to help you understand how comprehensive insurance can save a lot of your money and when it can be a waste of money.
+We created this guide to help you understand how comprehensive insurance can save a lot of your money and when it can be a waste of money.
 Keep reading till the end or bookmark it for later.

 What is comprehensive auto insurance coverage?